KacperM33/Slodycze.pl/README.md

 - [Visual Studio Code](https://code.visualstudio.com)

 ## 🚀 Installation Guide
-Make sure you have installed required programs:
+Make sure you have the following programs installed on your system:
 - XAMPP
 - PHP 8.2.0
 - Composer